czyzby/wesnoth-wml-linter/README.md

       uses: czyzby/wesnoth-wml-linter@v1
 ```

-A workflow that verifies WML files on every push or pull request
+A workflow that verifies WML files against Wesnoth 1.16 tools
-to a specific branch:
+on every push or pull request to a specific branch:

 ```yaml
 name: lint